 Many upper-level courses are conducted as seminars, and individual conferences with professors are common.
 When possible, field trips to see local performances of drama and poetry readings are planned in conjunction with specific literature courses.

 Job prospects for English majors after graduation are varied.
 English majors find employment in libraries and museums, government agencies, nonprofit organizations, publishing companies, journalism, the media, marketing, advertising, social work, banking, and many other fields.
 English graduates also are well prepared to enter graduate study in fields such as law and business.

 English Program of Study

-For the English major at UNH Manchester, students must complete a minimum of 128 credits and satisfy the University’s Discovery Program and foreign language requirements and a minimum of 40 credits in major course work.
+For the English major at UNH Manchester, students must complete a minimum of 128 credits and satisfy the University’s Discovery Program and foreign language requirements, and complete a minimum of 40 credits in major coursework.
 Introduction to Critical Analysis (ENGL 419) must be completed with a grade of C or better.
 Except for ENGL 419, all courses must be completed with a grade of C- or above in order to count toward the English major.